 Metro COG has mostly met infrastructure condition (PM 2) targets, which have been consistently set for each side of the MPA, to reflect both North Dakota and Minnesota targets.

-Figure 6 and Figure 7 show, within the MPA, the percentage of Interstate pavement in Good and Poor condition, percentage of Non-Interstate NHS pavement in Good and Poor condition, and percentage of NHS bridges in Good and Poor condition.
+Figure 9 and Figure 10 show, within the MPA, the percentage of Interstate pavement in Good and Poor condition, percentage of Non-Interstate NHS pavement in Good and Poor condition, and percentage of NHS bridges in Good and Poor condition.
 For each category described, the respective State targets are shown.
 For Good condition, if the MPA percentage is above the target percentage, the target is met.
 For Poor condition, if the MPA percentage is below the target percentage, the target is met.
-As shown in Figure 6 and Figure 7, the Minnesota side and the North Dakota side of the MPA have met PM 2 targets for:
+As shown in Table 7, Figure 9, and Figure 10, the Minnesota side and the North Dakota side of the MPA have met most but not all PM 2 target metrics for:

-- 2021 (reporting period)
+- 2021 (2019 reporting period)

-- 2023 (reporting period)
+- 2023 (2021 reporting period)

-- 2025 (reporting period)
+- 2025 (2023 reporting period)